 (3) Section 14(3) is not affected by the requirements of subsection (2).

-(4) The Commissioner for Public Sector Standards may at any time recommend to a board any amendment that the Commissioner thinks should be made to an instrument issued under this section.
+(4) The Public Sector Commissioner may at any time recommend to a board any amendment that the Commissioner thinks should be made to an instrument issued under this section.

 (5) A board may —